List of high-speed railway lines in India: 300–350 km/h

-Mumbai-Ahmedabad
+Mumbai–Ahmedabad

 Mumbai–Ahmedabad high-speed rail corridor is the first of the twelve lines proposed and also the first one to be under construction, it connects India's economic hub Mumbai with the city of Ahmedabad.
 The 508.18 km stretch which is being developed with financial and technical support from Japan, when completed, will take about two hours to traverse, four hours quicker than regular rail which takes six hours and fifteen minutes.

-Delhi-Ahmedabad
+Delhi–Ahmedabad

 The Delhi-Ahmedabad corridor is part of the greater Delhi-Mumbai corridor and once completed, will connect Mumbai, the financial capital of India with New Delhi, the capital of India, and will bring down the travel time from existing twelve-hour journey on regular rail to three and a half hours.
 On 16 April 2024, the Detailed Project Report (DPR) for the 886 km corridor was approved by Indian Railways and as of April 2024, it is awaiting approval from the central government.

-Delhi-Varanasi
+Delhi–Varanasi

 The Delhi-Varanasi corridor of 813 km length will connect Varanasi to Delhi through twelve stations via Lucknow.
 Depending on the cost feasibility, a spur route to Ayodhya may also be planned as a part of the network.
 The entire section is part of the greater Delhi-Kolkata corridor.
 Upon completion, it would take three and a half hours to reach Varanasi while existing fastest service of Vande Bharat takes eight hours.
 In 2022, the reports that stated shelving of the project was rejected by the central government by stating that it had no issues with the project report and alignment of the corridor.

-Chennai-Mysuru
+Chennai–Bengaluru

-The Chennai-Mysuru corridor via Bengaluru is set to be southern India's first high-speed corridor, the 435 km corridor will cut the current six and a half hour journey down to just two hours and twenty-five minutes.
-As of March 2024, preliminary works involving route alignment and environamental impact assessment had been completed and Light Detection and Ranging (LiDAR) survey, alignment design, and balance activities were under way.
+The Chennai-Bengaluru is set to be southern India's first high-speed corridor, the 435 km corridor will cut the current six and a half hour journey down to just two hours and twenty-five minutes.
+As of March 2024, preliminary works involving route alignment and environmental impact assessment had been completed and Light Detection and Ranging (LiDAR) survey, alignment design, and balance activities were under way.

-Mumbai-Nagpur
+Mumbai–Nagpur

 The 742 km long Mumbai-Nagpur corridor lies entirely within the state of Maharashtra.
 The DPR for the project was completed in 2022 and was submitted to the central government for approval.
 Most of the corridor is set to run along the Mumbai–Nagpur Expressway, thereby reducing the costs of land acquisition.
 Once completed, it will bring the travel time from the existing twelve hours to three and a half hours.

-Mumbai-Hyderabad
+Mumbai–Hyderabad

 The 711 km long corridor connecting Mumbai with Hyderabad, the capital of Telangana, has its DPR currently under preparation.
 There are plans for a Navi Mumbai terminal integrated with the under construction Navi Mumbai International Airport.
 However, the project has seen a setback after NHSRCL delayed the submission of DPR.
 When completed, the corridor is set to bring the current fifteen hours of travel time down to three and a half hours.